-Established in 2013, captures eligible contracts in Goods, Construction, Professional and Standard Services.
-Local Law 1 establishes specific, data-backed M/WBE utilization goals based on industry and M/WBE categories.
+Local Law 1 captures eligible contracts in Goods, Construction, Professional and Standard Services.
+The Law establishes specific, data-backed M/WBE utilization goals based on industry and M/WBE categories.
 These goals are the basis for the City’s commitment to award M/WBEs 30% of the value of all LL1 City contracts by Fiscal Year (FY) 2021.
 In FY 2020, the City realized 27.9% M/WBE utilization in contracting, including the highest ever total award value to M/WBEs of nearly $1.4 billion.
 The City continues to diligently work and partner with our City-certified M/WBE firms to help alleviate market disparities and provide necessary goods and services across the City.
 View additional details on the MWBE Reports page.

 Established by Mayor de Blasio in FY 2015, with a current goal of awarding M/WBEs $25B in contracts by FY 2025 three years ahead of schedule!
 This initiative includes M/WBE participation outside the eligible industries captured under Local Law 1.
 MOCS tracks Citywide progress annually in the OneNYC M/WBE Bulletin.
 Since FY 2015 through the close of FY 2020, the City has awarded City-certified M/WBEs more than $17.1 Billion Dollars in City contracts.

 M/WBE Noncompetitive Small Purchase Method